elastic/elastic-agent/testing/environments/cloud/README.md

 # Cloud-first testing

-It is possible for Elastic employees to create an Elastic Cloud deployment with a locally built APM Server binary and APM integration package (i.e. with modifications in the current working tree), by pushing images to an internal Docker repository.
-The images will be based on the SNAPSHOT images referenced in docker-compose.yml.
+It is possible for Elastic employees to create an Elastic Cloud deployment with a locally built Elastic Agent, by pushing images to an internal Docker repository.
+The images will be based on the SNAPSHOT images with version defined in `version/version.go`.

 Running `make` in this directory will build and push the images.
 You can then use Terraform to create the deployment with `EC_API_KEY=your_api_key make apply`.